melody-lyf/ensembleCNN/README.md

 #Methods

-In this paper, an integrated deep neural network model is built to train the hand writing of Dehong Dai language data (TAILE).
+In this paper, an integrated deep neural network model is built to train the hand writing of TaiLe dataset (TAILE).

 The use of the data set is limited to scientific research and shall not be used for commercial purposes.